alex-lit/octobercms-earth-nullschool-maps-plugin/README.md

-# OctoberCMS EarthNull School Maps plugin
+# OctoberCMS Earth NullSchool Maps plugin

 Global map of wind, weather, and ocean conditions.

 See current wind, weather, ocean, and pollution conditions, as forecast by supercomputers, on an interactive animated map.
 Updated every three hours.

-This plugin adds integration with [Earth Null School maps](https://earth.nullschool.net) service.
+This plugin adds integration with [Earth NullSchool maps](https://earth.nullschool.net) service.

 ## Available components: